What do you think happens when you screw up your VP of Sales hire?

 But Founders aren’t the only ones with the wrong expectations…

-2. There’s Also Unrealistic Expectations from Potential Candidates
+2. There Are Unrealistic Expectations from Potential Candidates

 But if they’re not clear on their superpowers and don’t quantify or qualify what they’re looking for, then they’ll get stuck on what it could be like working with you instead of what it’s really like in practice.